csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 	- [[Unscaled]]'s notes codebroken!!
 Headquarters near [[Yent Lake]], [[Fenswick Cove]]??
 We'll 5/6 weeks I'll be there with my people in 5/6 weeks.
 We should raze it.
 		-  Deal.
 Let’s drive these fucks into the ground. [[Thelran Asari]] owes us, I’ll meet you there.
 	- MANDATORY sibling night on the town tomorrow!!
 Don't be a grump.
 Bring [[Zalvaris]] — he needs it. [[Eirian|E]] knows where.
+		- We’ll see.
+There’s still plenty of work to do, but if things go well I can stop by.
 - [[Ravona Silentreed]]
 	- Hi!
 It's Rez!
 Are you in [[Dilandil]] still?
 If so, I have a favor to ask you please (yes, you can tell him it's fine)
 		- I'm so sorry for your loss. [[Zmaj]] left quickly to investigate and said he'd call for us if he needed us.
 But I can help!